The sports season was decked with numerous storylines, highlights and memories this year at Whitman-Hanson Regional High.

 The rundown: It wasn’t your typical W-H boys’ basketball team on the floor this season as the 3-ball wasn’t one of its strengths, rather its inside game.
 Buoyed by Patriot League Keenan Division MVP, senior Sean Leahy (19.7 PPG, 9.2 RPG), the Panthers went 16-5, which marked the sixth straight season in which they won at least 16 games, made the Division 2 South Sectional tournament for their 10th straight campaign and grabbed a share of their third consecutive Patriot League Keenan Division title and fourth in the past five years.
 All that came after a 5-4 start to the season.
 In the playoffs, the sixth-seeded Panthers succumbed to 11th-seeded Nauset, 65-56, in the first round.

 Top game: 68-51 victory at Hingham on Feb.
-9. 27 points from Leahy willed the Panthers to a blowout win over the Harbormen, which moved them into a first-place tie for the Keenan Division lead.
+9. Twenty-seven points from Leahy willed the Panthers to a blowout win over the Harbormen, which moved them into a first-place tie for the Keenan Division lead.
 Hingham dealt W-H its worst loss in over 10 years (71-45) four weeks before.
 Junior Tajh Hunter held Hingham star John Gates to one point in the win.

 Top quote: “It was definitely a tough matchup, he’s definitely one of the best shooters in the league.
-I just moved my feet, tried to stay with him and tried not to let him get in my head.”– Tajh Hunter of guarding Hingham’s John Gates
+I just moved my feet, tried to stay with him and tried not to let him get in my head.”– Tajh Hunter on guarding Hingham’s John Gates

 Storyline: Girls’ basketball trusts the process.